Eurasian Singaporeans

-Early Europeans were primarily male and often had children with local women.
+Early Europeans were primarily male and often had children with local women, as they were usually not accompanied by their womenfolk on their journey to Asia.
 Initially, the offspring of such a union were brought up as an appendage of European culture, enjoying further advantages not generally accorded to the rest of the local Asian people.
+In time, as colonial attitudes hardened, Eurasians were largely cast aside by the European authorities and treated much like the rest of the local population, with many of them eventually supporting home rule and independence movements.